APIE Advanced Camp #01 in Keio University (Japan)

 About upcoming APIE Camps

 All certificate holders of APIE Online courses and APIE e-Workshop are eligible to apply.
-For details on eligibility and upcoming opportunities, check this website or check with the SOI Asia representative faculty in your home institution.
+For details on eligibility and upcoming opportunities, visit this website or contact the SOI Asia representative faculty in your home institution.